lbdyck/subpart/README.md

 ## INTRODUCTION

-**SUBPART** is an ISPF Edit command (macro) to submit JCL to the Internal Reader for batch processing.
+**SUBPART** is an ISPF Edit command (macro) to submit JCL to the Internal Reader for batch processing, and is intended for datasets with LRECL > 80 as the IBM ISPF Edit Submit supports all but the 1st# and last# options of SUBPART.
 It allows for the selection of which data records are to be submitted.
-LRECLs other than 80 supported.

 Syntax:    subpart                 (with lines selected)
          or subpart 1st# last#     (e.g. 3 21)